SCLOUD-PTE-LTD/docs/private-cloud/user-guide/nat.md

 - SNAT rules: SNAT rules enable SNAT capabilities at the VPC level, subnet level, and virtual resource instance level, so that resources in different dimensions can access the Internet through NAT gateways.
 - DNAT rules: DNAT rules allow you to configure port forwarding based on TCP and UDP protocols to map the private network ports of cloud resources in a VPC to the public IP addresses bound by the NAT gateway to provide services to the Internet or IDC data center networks.

-As a virtual network gateway device, you need to bind an Internet IP address as the exit of SNAT rules and DNAT rules for the NAT gateway.
+As a virtual network gateway device, you need to bind an External IP address as the exit of SNAT rules and DNAT rules for the NAT gateway.
 NAT gateways have region (data center) attributes and only support SNAT and DNAT forwarding services for VPC virtual resources in the same data center.

 The network that a virtual machine can access through a NAT gateway depends on the configuration of the CIDR block to which the bound public IP belongs on the physical network.
 If the bound public IP address can access the physical network of the IDC data center, the virtual machine accesses the physical network of the IDC data center through a NAT gateway.